Expensify/App/TESTING_MACOS_AND_IOS.md

 If you need help, have any questions or suggestions, please ask in the [`#expensify-open-source` Slack channel](https://github.com/Expensify/App/blob/main/CONTRIBUTING.md#asking-questions).

-## Problem
-MacOS is needed for testing New Expensify on iOS and MacOS.
-They are the most important platforms for Expensify.
-But, many issues aren’t being tested on MacOS and iOS by the contributors because they have Windows or Linux machines, and sometimes, proposals aren’t made with keeping these platforms in mind.

-## Solution
 Majority of the contributors need MacOS for short bursts of time for the purpose of testing.
 Cloud services that offer MacOS instances like AWS, MacInCloud, MacStadium etc have a very high minimum cost.
 [Scaleway’s M1 Mac minis](https://www.scaleway.com/en/hello-m1/) provide dedicated instances at just $2.7 per day.

 | **Cloud provider**|**Minimum cost** |
 | ----------- | ----------- |